AnaCastillo23/comp_429/README.txt

 ################################################

-STEPS ON HOW TO INSTALL ANY PREREQUISITES, BUILD PROGRAM AND RUN OUR APPLICATION:
+STEPS ON HOW TO COMPILE PROGRAM AND RUN OUR APPLICATION:

 1. After downloading the project folder, open the Command Prompt in your system.